Deer Management at Butler Tract

 May any bow hunter hunt on the Butler Tract?

 The hunters will begin bow hunting on or around October 1, 2020 and finish before February 18, 2023 in accordance with NJ state hunting regulations.

 What times are the select hunters allowed to hunt?

-The select hunter were permitted to hunt on weekdays when school is in session beginning no earlier than 9 a.m. and ending one half-hour after sunset.
-On weekends, hunting was allowed one half-hour before sunrise and ending one half-hour after sunset.
+The select hunters are permitted to hunt on weekdays when school is in session beginning no earlier than 9 a.m. and ending one half-hour after sunset.
+On weekends, hunting is allowed one half-hour before sunrise and ending one half-hour after sunset.

 What do the hunters do with the deer once removed from the site?